Skip to Content

 Nano-scale morphology of melanosomes revealed by small-angle x-ray scattering.

 Support and challenges to the melanosomal casing model based on nanoscale distribution of metals within iris melanosomes detected by X-ray fluorescence analysis.

-Pigment Cell Melanoma Res.
+Pigment Cell and Melanoma Research.

 Circumferential iris transillumination defects in exfoliation syndrome.